RobinLinus/coins-legacy/notes/rsa-blockchain.md

 ```

 ### User IDs
 We want to manage a simple balance sheet `public_key -> balance`.
-For now, we assume the set of public keys is static and publicly known.
+For now, we assume the set of keys is static and publicly known.
 We sort the set by any pre-defined order and assign an index to each key.
 This simplifies our world view and we can denote:
 ```
 id = "index of public key in the set" = "user id"